posva/vue-tweezing/README.md

 // import Tweezer to use it as our Tweening engine import Tweezer from 'tweezer.js'

-// install the plugin with one single engines
+// install the plugin with as many engines as you want
 // use the tweezerHelper to generate the function
 // needed by VueTweezing to handle tweezing Vue.use(Tweezing, {